Review of the Squish 18 kids bike

 The Squish brand was launched in 2017, as a new range of lightweight kids bikes at a lower price point than some of the more mature brands.
 This model, the Squish 18, is a single speed bike designed for kids that are not quite ready to make the jump from a single speed 16" wheel straight to a 'geared' 20" wheel bike.

 The Squish 18 kids bike has a 9.5" frame, which is designed for children with a minimum inside leg of 50cm, which is roughly for ages 5 years and older.
-This is a wheel size that tends to be dominated by heavy, steel framed, cheap bikes, so it's very unusual to see a higher quality bike in this size, which weights in at just 6.9 kg.
+This is a wheel size that tends to be dominated by heavy, steel framed, cheap bikes, so it's very unusual to see a higher quality bike in this size, which weighs in at just 6.9 kg.

 At £239.99 it's significantly more expensive than the other heavier and less well specified 18" wheel bikes on the market, but the Squish range is in the middle to lower half of the price range when compared with other lightweight bikes on a 'like for like' wheel size.